CiscoDevNet/terraform-provider-aci/README.md

 <strong>NOTE:</strong> Currently only resource properties supports the reflecting manual changes made in CISCO ACI.
 Manual changes to relationship is not taken care by the provider.

+### Payload Generation

+To export a Terraform Plan as an ACI Payload:

+1. Navigate to conversion directory
+$cd cmd/conversion

+2. Create your desired configuration in main.tf

+3. Run:
+$ go run main.go

+4. Payload will be written to payload.json